schooltool-project/schooltool-book/source/intrepid-features.rst

 School Model
 ------------

 * **Persons:** Default roles for people are students, teachers, school administrators, and site administrators (technical).
 Parent access is planned for future releases.
-People can be imported and exported from text files.
 By design all people can log in, but currently our development focus has been on teacher and administrator views.
 If people are not assigned passwords, they cannot log in.

-* **Groups:** Create arbitrary groups of people representing school organizations, clubs, teams, etc.  Group rosters can be imported from text files.
+* **Groups:** Create arbitrary groups of people representing school organizations, clubs, teams, etc.

 * **Courses and sections:** Courses define blocks of curriculum; e.g., 1st grade Math, 9th grade English.
 Sections are the groupings of teachers and students working on a course; e.g., Mr. Hoffman's 9:30 Algebra I class, Fall 2009 semester.
-Courses and sections can be imported from text files.

 * **Years and terms:** Years are the longest block of time in SchoolTool.
 The transition between years represents a regular point of significant reorganization within the school; e.g., when most students are promoted, teachers hired, etc.).
 Terms define when sections begin and end.

 * **Timetables:** Timetables define when sections meet during the week.
 This is the school's "bell schedule."
 SchoolTool handles simple timetables; e.g., classes meet the same time every day; and many complex ones, such as rotating schedules and schedules with different start and end times on different days of the week.
 SchoolTool does not currently generate class rosters or automatically schedule sections into rooms and times.
 It tracks the timetables you enter or import.

 * **Resources:** SchoolTool allows you to manage and track shared resources.
 These are divided into "locations" and "resources," with further user-created types such as "classrooms" or "projectors."
 Each has additional meta-data, such as the seating capacity of a location.

-Resources can be imported from a text file.
+* All of the above can be imported via a set of spreadsheets included with SchoolTool.

 Demographics
 ------------